edisnake/PythonPackRoomsGame/README.md

-# Python Pack Room Game
+# Python Pack Rooms Game

 This is a script game project which involves python pack structure creation and object-oriented design implementation.